-Please Pass Juvenile Interrogation Protection Law In Wisconsin
+Please Pass Brendan Dassey Juvenile Interrogation Protection Law In Wisconsin

-Please join with me in asking the state of Wisconsin to enact new legislation in order to prevent other minors from suffering the same fate as my son Brendan.
+Please ask the state of Wisconsin to enact new legislation in order to prevent other minors from suffering the same fate as Brendan.

-Brendan’s case highlights the need for the enactment of legislation which would require that an attorney be present during a custodial interrogation of a minor.
+Brendan’s case highlights the need for the enactment of legislation that would require that an attorney be present during a custodial interrogation of a minor.

-There is no evidence whatsoever to support my son’s conviction, and physical evidence flatly contradicts the statements he gave to his interrogators.
+There is no evidence whatsoever to support Brendan’s conviction, and physical evidence flatly contradicts the statements he gave to his interrogators.
 At the time he confessed, Brendan was only 16 years old.
-My son spent his childhood struggling with a learning disability.
+Brendan spent his childhood struggling with a learning disability.
 At the time of his interrogation, he had an IQ of about 70.
 He had no criminal record, and he was not a trouble maker.
 Police initially turned their attention to him because he was a defense witness for his uncle, Steven Avery, who at the time had been accused of murdering Halbach.

-The Netflix series “Making a Murderer” has brought renewed attention to Brendan’s case.
-The 10-part documentary details the murder of Teresa Halbach and the controversy surrounding her death.
+The Netflix series “Making a Murderer" brought renewed attention to Brendan’s case.
+The ongoing series details the murder of Teresa Halbach and the controversy surrounding her death.

-Video clips of Brendan’s interrogation, which are presented in the documentary, have left many viewers wondering how Brendan’s confession was ever deemed admissible at trial.
+Video clips of Brendan’s interrogation, which are presented in the Netflix series, have left many viewers wondering how Brendan’s confession was ever deemed admissible at trial.

-The video clips seen in the documentary, focus on Brendan’s final interrogation before his arrest.
+The video clips presented in the series, focus on Brendan’s final interrogation before his arrest.
 That interrogation session was the fourth time Brendan had been interrogated without a parent or an attorney present, all within the span of 48 hours.
 Audio and video recordings show how interrogators quickly brought Brendan under their control.
-Video footage shows that Brendan was willing to go along with any story line they suggested.
+Video footage shows that Brendan was willing to go along with any storyline they suggested.

-I spoke with Brendan shortly after his final interrogation ended.
-He recanted his confession the moment he was out of reach of his interrogators.
+Brendan recanted his confession the moment he was out of reach of his interrogators.

-I asked him why he told the police that he was involved.
-Brendan responded, “They got to my head.”
-It was at this time that I knew my son had been wrongfully pressured by police to provide false information.
-I know my son.
-He was not capable at the time of dealing with the overwhelming stress which was put on him by those detectives.
+In the Netflix series, Brendan is asked by his mother why he told the police that he was involved.
+Brendan responded: “They got to my head.”
+Brendan's honest response showed clearly that he was wrongfully pressured by police to provide false information.
+Brendan was not capable at the time of dealing with the overwhelming stress which was put on him by his interrogators.

-My heart breaks when I watch Brendan’s police interrogation videos.
-The footage shows that Brendan had no idea what was happening to him.
-He was gullible and easily bullied into giving false information.
+Brendan was gullible and easily bullied into giving false information.
 He agreed to an impossible murder scenario that simply could not have happened.
 If Brendan had an attorney with him during his interrogations; this completely unreliable narrative would have never developed in the first place.